That dollar amount results from a 14.9% increase from $1.86 billion four years earlier for 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-South Dakota’s top 10 exports accounted for 47.1% of the overall value of the state’s global shipments.
+South Dakota’s top 10 exports generated 45.1% of the overall value of the state’s global shipments.

-In second place for improving export sales were fresh or chilled hams with bone-in, up by 98.4% trailed by South Dakota’s exports of corn excluding seed corn, propelled by a 91.7%% gain.
+In second place for improving export sales was uncalcined bentonite, up by 2.9% trailed by South Dakota’s exports of soya beans (up 2.4%).

 More Key Facts about Dakota’s International Trade

-South Dakota incurred an overall $479.6 million surplus exporting and importing products during 2022.
-That dollar amount reflects a 271.2% expansion from $129.2 million in black ink for 2021.
+South Dakota incurred an overall US$459 million surplus exporting and importing products during 2024.
+That dollar amount reflects a -36.4% drop from $721.3 million in black ink for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.